-Leslie Lok is a cofounder and principal at HANNAH, an inter-disciplinary architectural practice based in the U.S. and Germany.
-HANNAH works on projects at various scales and collaborates on projects and competition with other emerging young architectural practices in the U.S. and Asia.
+Leslie Lok is a cofounder and principal at HANNAH, an interdisciplinary architectural practice based in the U.S. and Germany.
+HANNAH works on projects at various scales and collaborates on projects and competitions with other emerging young architectural practices in the U.S. and Asia.

 Lok received her master of architecture from MIT and bachelor of arts in architecture and studio art from Wellesley College.